 It is nearly impossible to determine whether specific chemicals may actually cause systemic scleroderma, primarily because few people develop the disease, even though many people are exposed to such chemicals.
 In addition, research has been unable to consistently repeat studies that have reported links with chemicals.

-Radiation.
-Radiation therapy has been reported to cause local patches of scleroderma (morphea) or worsen preexisting scleroderma in patients.
+Radiation therapy has been reported to cause local patches of scleroderma (morphea) or worsen preexisting scleroderma in people.
 In some cases, scleroderma may occur years after radiation treatments.

 There are no specific tests for scleroderma.
 The doctor may suspect scleroderma after taking a history of the symptoms and performing a physical examination.
 A scoring system, such as the modified Rodnan skin score, is often used to assess the severity of skin disease.
 As part of this examination, the doctor does the following: